rabbah/nimbella-cli/doc/nim.md

 **If the deployed project does not appear to be under git control:**

 *   The `repository` and `commit` fields are omitted.
 *   `digest` is the digest of the code and the metadata of either the action or the package (the same value that is stored locally for controlling incremental deployment).
 *   The `projectPath` is absolute.
 *   `user` is the local user name according to the operating system.

 <h4 id="recordkeeping-in-your-local-project">Recordkeeping in your local project</h4>

-The deployer records information about your local project in a single file called _versions.json in a _project subdirectory named _.nimbella_.
+The deployer records information about your local project in a single file called `versions.json` in a project subdirectory named `.nimbella`.
 For actions and packages, the deployer records the last-deployed version in your local project.
 For actions, packages, and web content, the deployer also creates digests, which are used for [incremental deployment](#deploying-projects-incrementally).

-Looking at the information in _versions.json_ answers the question “`What did you last put in the namespace using this project?"`
+Looking at the information in `versions.json` answers the question _“What did you last put in the namespace using this project?"_

-**Note: **Don’t edit any files in the _.nimbella_ directory.
+**Note:** Do not edit any files in the `.nimbella` directory.

 <h5 id="typical-versions-json-file-content">Typical versions.json file content</h5>

-The _versions.json_ entries for packages and actions look something like this:
+The `versions.json_`entries for packages and actions look something like this:

 ```
 [